Music

 Across the year, children build up to a musical performance to show the skills that they have learnt across the year.
 These are often in end of the year assemblies.
 Key Stage Two children also show the skills that they have learnt using the instruments that they have learnt to play in music lessons.

 Additional opportunities for pupils to perform include weekly assemblies, where we often celebrate the many musical talents of our children, masses and liturgies, and class productions.
-We are also delighted to have re-introduced whole school singing assemblies now that the school is able to meet altogether after the Coronavirus pandemic.
+We also have weekly singing assemblies, where children are supported by a local guitarist.

 Instruments